guidobouman/panelsnap/README.md

 </p>

 <p align="center">
   A JavaScript library that provides snapping functionality to a set of panels within your interface.
-It works with Vue, React, jQuery and vanilla JavaScript projects.
 </p>

 ---

+## Introduction

+PanelSnap is a framework agnostic JavaScript library.
+This means that it works in every JavaScript project, wheter you use Vue, React, jQuery or plain vanilla JavaScript.
+It can snap both horizontally & vertically, connect with menu's and fire events based on user behaviour.

 ## Installation